 The changing landscape of job interviews

-In today's job market, it is more important than ever to be able to have an interview.
-And that means staying up to date on the latest trends: one of the biggest changes in recent years (especially since 2020) has been the rise of video calls.
+In today the job market, it is more important than ever to get an interview.
+And this means staying up to date on the latest trends: one of the biggest changes in recent years (especially since 2020) has been the rise of video calls.
 Thanks to platforms like Skype and Zoom, employers can now conduct job interviews with candidates who live far away, or even on the other side of the world.

-It can be a great opportunity for those who would otherwise have a hard time getting an interview due to geographic location, but it also comes with a number of new challenges.
+It can be a great opportunity for those who would otherwise struggle to get an interview due to geographic location, but it also brings a host of new challenges.
 First, you need to pay close attention to your appearance and make sure there are no distractions in the background.
-It is also necessary to pay attention to body language, because it serves to relate to someone who cannot be next to you in person.
-In a face-to-face interview, you can get a lot more ideas: in video you need to work a little more to create that bond.
+It is also necessary to pay attention to body language, because it helps you relate to someone you cannot have next to you in person.
+In a face-to-face interview, you can pick up on many more insights: in video, you need to work a little harder to create that connection.
 Even the dress can play its part.

 How to dress for a job interview in the 21st century